valkey-io/valkey-doc/docs/connect/cli.md

 ## String quoting and escaping

-When `redis-cli` parses a command, whitespace characters automatically delimit the arguments.
+When `valkey-cli` parses a command, whitespace characters automatically delimit the arguments.
 In interactive mode, a newline sends the command for parsing and execution.
 To input string values that contain whitespaces or non-printable characters, you can use quoted and escaped strings.